LemurP/print-and-do/README.md

 When reusing the same log file, already completed steps will be skipped.
 Any new steps found in the `Runbook` and not already in the log will be processed as normal, with results appended to the end of the file.

+## Standalone version

+A super-simple do nothing script is included in example/standalone.
+This script has no dependencies to the project, so it can be copied over and run without any installation.

+Using the standalone version is preferred to get a feel for what a do nothing script can accomplish, or when you don't want to install a whole package or download the entire repository to do something.

 ### License

 print-and-do (LemurP): Licensed under the MIT License